Synapse Glossary¶

 Within Synapse, a constructor is code that defines how a Property value of a given Type can be constructed to ensure that the value is well-formed for its type.
 Also known as a Ctor for short.
 Constructors support Type Normalization and Type Enforcement.

-Within Synapse cron jobs are used to create scheduled tasks, similar to the Linux/Unix “cron” utility.
+Within Synapse, cron jobs are used to create scheduled tasks, similar to the Linux/Unix “cron” utility.
 The task to be executed by the cron job is specified using the Storm query language.

 See the Storm command reference for the cron command and the Storm Reference - Automation document for additional detail.